Coolightman/TheMovie/README.md

 <img src="https://user-images.githubusercontent.com/43218153/149674845-140298ff-00ab-4a31-bfa7-7adf565a75d9.jpg" alt="drawing" width="270"/>

 ### Gallery
 It's opening when click on any frame on movie detail screen.
-Can rotate to landscape if need.
+Here is you can continue to swipe already large images and also rotate to landscape if need.

 <img src="https://user-images.githubusercontent.com/43218153/149674846-d72a5d92-8359-499e-a5cf-6236cc024ca1.jpg" alt="drawing" width="270"/>